Joyce Brothers: Sexism

-Upon receiving acceptance into Columbia University for her Ph.D, the dean of her department told her that while her qualifications were impeccable, she was taking the position of a man who would use the degree and it would therefore be best if she dropped her position.
+Upon receiving acceptance into Columbia University for her Ph.D, the dean of her department told her that, while her qualifications were impeccable, she was taking the position of a man who would use the degree and that it would therefore be best if she dropped her position.
 However, Brothers did not waver and maintained her position.

-Despite this, she was a product of the time, as evidenced by her belief that her husband should be the breadwinner.
-She thus gave up any notion of pursuing a career in psychology for herself, as it could mean being in competition with her husband.
+However, she was a product of the time, evidenced by her belief that her husband should be the breadwinner.
+She gave up any notion of pursuing a career in psychology for herself because it could mean being in competition with her husband.
 Early in her career, when Brothers was asked by women for advice on what to do if their husbands showed interest in other women, Brothers was known to ask the caller to look at themselves and ask what they could do to be more like the women their husbands seemed to chase.
 Brothers later became more involved with issues of women's rights.
-In 1972, she was one of many who testified in front of the platform committee on women's issues, also serving as acting chair of a US delegation for the 16th assembly of the Inter-American Commission of Women.
+In 1972, she was one of many who testified in front of the platform committee on women's issues, also serving as acting chair of a U.S. delegation for the 16th assembly of the Inter-American Commission of Women.
 In 1979, she provided proposals at the congressional hearing on "problems of mid-life women,” speaking on employment, retirement income, and anti-ageism in television characters.